driftywinds/4get-builds/README.md

-## An arm64 docker image for [4get](https://git.lolcat.ca/lolcat/4get) the search engine made by drifty
+## An arm64 docker image for the [4get](https://git.lolcat.ca/lolcat/4get) search engine made by drifty

 4get is a proxy search engine that doesn't suck.

 The official images for arm64 do not exist and require building everytime, and I needed one for my Pi, so I cloned the repo and built the image myself.
-Useful for anyone with an arm64 processor who wants to run the bot.
+Useful for anyone with an arm64 processor who wants to run the engine.
 (Official docker repo at [```luuul/4get```](https://hubgw.docker.com/r/luuul/4get/tags))

 Also available on Docker Hub - [```driftywinds/4get:latest```](https://hub.docker.com/repository/docker/driftywinds/4get/general)